 Alcohol and Neuropathy in Chronic Users

-- Motor nerves: These nerves function in movement.
-Neuropathy in motor nerves is experienced as weakness, particularly in the feet and hands.
+- Motor nerves: These nerves control voluntary movements.
+Neuropathy in motor nerves may manifest as weakness, particularly in the feet and hands.
+Over time, motor nerve damage can lead to significant atrophy, or shrinking of skeletal muscles.

-In addition, a single nerve can be affected (a condition known as mononeuropathy) or multiple nerves can be affected (a condition known as polyneuropathy).
+In terms of the extent of any given neuropathy, a single nerve can be affected (a condition known as mononeuropathy) or multiple nerves can be affected (a condition known as polyneuropathy).
+In addition, combination neuropathies exist in which some combination of the above nerve pathways are affected (potentially all 3).

 Causes of Neuropathy

-- Certain vitamin deficiencies, such as B12 deficiencies, can lead to neuropathy.
+- Certain malignancies themselves, such as lymphoma, can also lead to neuropathy (i.e., paraneoplastic neuropathy).

-- Infections, hereditary diseases, and connective tissue issues, such as rheumatoid arthritis or systemic lupus erythematosus, are also known to cause neuropathy.
+- Certain infectious, inflammatory, autoimmune, and hereditary conditions, including familial myelinopathies, rheumatoid arthritis, amyloidosis, sarcoidosis, and systemic lupus erythematosus, are also known to cause neuropathy.

 - Nearly a third of people diagnosed with neuropathy are diagnosed with idiopathic neuropathy, meaning that there is no known cause.